-Popular voting in a self-governing society recognizes the core principle of electing not to vote in appropriate circumstances.
+The right to vote in a self-governing society also recognizes that electing not to vote is an option in appropriate circumstances.
 The election to abstain from voting is arguably the most valuable tool we have to preserve the integrity, value and meaning of the voting process.
 Here are ten good reasons that I may choose to not vote:

 - I have a conflict of interest or am under undue influence.
 One candidate is my brother-in-law and my firm does business with the other candidate.

 - I’m not knowledgeable on the issue and other voters are better qualified to make the decision.
 Delegation of voting responsibility is a powerful tool.

 - My work requires impartiality.
 (I used to feel this way when my writing more directly covered political issues related to health care reform).

 - I am engaged in an act of peaceful civil protest.
 Sometimes not voting conveys a loud and clear political message.